Anku5hk/Programmers_guide_to_Python/book.md

   # this function is totally optional
   def __str__(self):
-    """Define this 'magic function' to enable print functionality for this object, it should return a string.""" return f"{self.x} {self.y}"
+    """Define this 'magic method' to enable print functionality for this object, it should return a string.""" return f"{self.x} {self.y}"

 my_dt = MyDataType(10, "Hello")